jinurajan/performance_metrics/README.md

 ## Assumptions / Improvements to be done
 - Column preferences - request arguments to accept the columns to be returned.
 For eg: ***columns=cpi,channel,date,country*** will return all the columns mentioned in the columns argument.
 Default columns would be all the columns: ***date,channel,country,os,impressions,clicks,installs,spend,revenue,cpi***

-- Date format is - ***YYYY-MM-DD*** as per the implementation.
+- Date format is - ***YYYY-MM-DD*** as per the API implementation.

 - Pagination to be done for the metrics (eg: with limit and offset request arguments)

-- Total and count to be included in the response for metrics
+- Total and count (number of metrics in a single API call) to be included in the response for metrics

+- Use python packages like incoming to validate the request arguments and body

+- Access Control mechanism using admin authentication to be Integrated.
+This is  deliberately avoided as it is not in the scope of the task.

 ## How to run this application